MyrtleSoftware/glibc-no-lock-elision/readme.md

 # glibc without lock-elision

+**Fiddling with libc has the potential to break your system.
+If you don't understand 100% what's going on here, please talk to someone who does.**

+**Tested only on Ubuntu 15.10.**

 This is necessary for processors with the TSX feature to run Vivado 2016.2 and other versions.